matt-erhart/lab/README.md

-- SCROLL TO
+- SCROLL TO Graph (maybe just scroll both or do isMain)

 - select/edit links
+- resizable main layout

 - some links nodes should be immutable
 - move many
 - zoom/pan
 - delete segment in pdf viewer
 - html-to-image for zoom out
 - prevent pdf renders
-- resizable main layout
 - 'a' things
 - autocomplete segment text
 - use attributes like id/ data- to prevent overlay events